-When the ensemble forecasts are evaluated using the Brier score (Brier 1950) (not shown), another metric commonly used in probabilistic forecast evaluation, the conclusions drawn from verification using the RSS remain valid.
-Brier scores for CNTL_LIN and NoCASA_LIN deteriorate more slowly with time than those of their mixed-microphysics counterparts, CNTL and NoCASA, a result which matches the improved error trend of the single-microphysics forecast ensembles seen in verification using the RSS.
-Also, as with the RSS, NoMMP initially yields a good Brier score compared to the ensembles that used mixed-microphysics during data assimilation, but exhibits the fastest deterioration of Brier score during the forecast period (and, by 0500 UTC, the worst Brier scores of any experiment).
+NoCASA, a result that matches the improved error trend of the single-microphysics forecast ensembles seen in verification using the RSS.
+Also, as with the RSS, NoMMP initially yields a good Brier score compared to the ensembles that used mixed microphysics during data assimilation, but exhibits the fastest deterioration of Brier score during the forecast period (and, by 0500 UTC, the worst Brier scores of any experiment).